Kev3dbyte/Nairobi-Religion-vs-Development-Data-Story/README.md

 **Data Quality & Consistency:** Significant challenges with messy, inconsistent, and unstructured data from scraped sources, requiring extensive manual and SQL-based cleaning.

-**Missing Values:** Dealing with gaps in the data that needed careful handling (e.g., imputation, exclusion, or noting their absence).
+**Missing Values:** Dealing with gaps in the data that needed careful handling such as imputation, exclusion, or noting their absence.

-**Geospatial Granularity:** Potential limitations in the precision of geospatial data or sub-county definitions, affecting mapping accuracy.
+**Geospatial Granularity:** Potential limitations in the precision of geospatial data or sub-county definitions which affect mapping accuracy.

-**Definition of "Development":** The scope of "development" was limited to industries and empowerment centers, and did not include other crucial factors (e.g., healthcare, education infrastructure, public services) due to data availability.
+**Definition of "Development":** The scope of "development" was limited to industries and empowerment centers, and did not include other crucial factors of human development index such as healthcare, education infrastructure and public services due to data availability.

-**Youth Population Data:** Reliance on outdated data (census 2019) which might not capture the current realities of economic situation at a finer level.
+**Youth Population Data:** Reliance on outdated data (census 2019) which might not capture the current realities or economic situation at a finer level.

 **Scope Limitation:** The project focused solely on Nairobi, limiting generalizability to other urban or rural areas in Kenya.